nameisjayant/Ktor-Todo-Api/README.md

 5).
 User can also add todos , where he/she can update , delete todos
   </div>

-if you wants to deploy ktor app on heroku .. please read this medium blog on ktor app deployment
+if you wants to deploy ktor app on heroku .. please read this medium blog on ktor app deployment..

 https://nameisjayant.medium.com/deploy-ktor-app-with-postgresql-on-heroku-ff35df4b5c55